caldav/brand-store-doc/README.md

     $ cd brand-store-doc
     $ documentation-builder

-This will create `build` directory with an `index.html` file you can open in your browser:
+This will create a `build` directory with an `index.html` file you can open in your browser:

     $ xdg-open build/index.html